gkoneru/ai-agents-samples/README.md

 This sample showcases a notebook-based walkthrough of how to integrate **Databricks Genie** with **Azure AI Foundry Agent**, and how to enhance the agent's functionality by adding external tools such as Logic Apps.

 It includes:
-- A notebook to demonstrate the integration logic and tool extension.
+- A notebook to demonstrate the integration logicapps and Genie agent as tool extension.
 - A **Streamlit** web app for a simple, interactive chat interface with the agent—ideal for demo scenarios.

 ### Features